Petite Galerie of the Louvre: History

 The foundation of the Petite Galerie was begun in 1566 under Charles IX.
 Jacques Androuet du Cerceau's Les plus excellents bastiments de France, published in 1576, shows a plan for a single floor, one room wide, that coincides closely with what was actually built.
 According to Henri Sauval, writing around 1650 but not published until 1724, the wing was one-storey high surmounted by a terrace.
-He credited the design to an architect named Chambiche (thought to be the stone mason Pierre II Chambiges (1545–1616)).
+He credited the design to an architect named Chambiche (thought to be the stonemason Pierre II Chambiges (1545–1616)).
 Pierre Lescot, the architect of the Louvre at the time, is generally credited with the initial design, but construction stopped around 1568, as the Wars of Religion gathered momentum, when the walls may not have risen as high as the tops of the windows.

-In the late 16th century, during the reign of Henri IV, a second storey was added (piano nobile) consisting of a large full-length room decorated as a gallery celebrating former kings and queens of France, known as the Salle des Peintures or Galerie des Rois.
+In the late 16th century, during the reign of Henry IV, a second storey was added (piano nobile) consisting of a large full-length room decorated as a gallery celebrating former kings and queens of France, known as the Salle des Peintures or Galerie des Rois.
 A portrait of Marie de' Medici by Frans Pourbus the Younger, still in the Louvre, is a rare remnant of this series.

 In the second half of the 1650s, the ground floor was lavishly decorated for Anne of Austria as her summer apartment (appartement d'été), whose ornate ceilings partly survive to this day.
 These rooms had previously been the venue for the King's Council.

 A major fire on 6 February 1661 destroyed most of the Galerie des Rois, though not the ground floor.
 The gallery's exterior was rebuilt in the 1660s with a new design by Louis Le Vau, who added a parallel wing doubling the Petite Galerie to the West.
 Inside, the upper floor was rebuilt as the Galerie d'Apollon.

 In 1849, architect Félix Duban renovated the exterior façades of the Petite Galerie, simultaneously with those of the eastern half of the Grande Galerie facing the Seine.
 He reversed the changes made by Le Vau and aimed at carefully restoring the designs of the time of Henry IV, based on 17-century engravings by Jean Marot.
 On the western side, Le Vau's façade became the eastern side of the enclosed Cour du Sphinx in the 1850s in the context of Napoleon III's Louvre expansion.